Where are the TRiO Student Support Services offices located?

 Student Support Services is a federally funded TRiO program designed to provide additional academic support for students who have academic need.
 Click here for more information.

-What are the admission requirements to the SSS program?
+What are the admission requirements for the Student Support Services program?

 A student must be a citizen or permanent resident of the U.S., must be registered as a full-time student at UT, must demonstrate an academic need for services, must have completed no more than 40 college level credits, and must meet at least one of the following criteria: